-A subcontractor performs part of the main contractor's work, such as installing electrical and mechanical equipment, civil work and providing materials, equipment and labour (Min-Yuan Cheng, 2011; Ng and Tang, 2010).
-A lack of technical capability of the subcontractor will result in defective work, which will require rework, thus increasing the cost and
+A subcontractor performs part of the main contractor's work, such as installing electrical and mechanical equipment, civil work and providing materials, equipment and labour (Cheng, Tsai and Sudjono, 2011; Ng and Tang, 2010).
+A lack of technical capability among subcontractors will result in defective work, which will require rework, thus increasing the cost and duration of the project (Chen, Lu and Han, 2023).
+Maturana et al. (2007) mention that poor subcontractor management results in low-quality and scheduling delays in construction projects.
+For a construction project to be successful, the subcontractor must possess adequate technical knowledge and skills and be capable of communicating effectively with the contractor and preparing effective reports within a reasonable time frame (Alaghbari et al., 2009; El-khalek, Aziz and Morgan, 2019).
+Table 6 presents the factors related to subcontractors.